Actindo-AG/Documentation/ActindoWorkFlow/Integration/01_ConfigureQueueTypes.md

 ![Workflow editor](../../Assets/Screenshots/ActindoWorkFlow/Workflows/WorkflowEditor.png "[Workflow editor]")

 1. Select the transition to which you want to assign a certain queue type.
+If you want to throttle an action, in most cases it is recommended to assign the throttle queue type at one of the first transitions of the workflow.
     The transition is highlighted and its settings are displayed in the settings side bar on the right.

     ![Action](../../Assets/Screenshots/ActindoWorkFlow/Workflows/Action.png "[Action]")